 What is the purpose of Amber Light in a Traffic Signal?

 Amber Time is provided to alert drivers that the green interval is being terminated and Red Signal will be active.
-When a vehicle is quite a close the junction, it is easy for the driver to safely cross the STOP line before the signal gets RED.
+When a vehicle is quite close to the junction, it is easy for the driver to safely cross the STOP line before the signal gets RED.

 When the vehicle is quite distant from the junction, it is easy for the driver to safely stop the vehicle at the STOP line when the signal gets RED.
-But when a vehicle lies in “Dilemma zone”, it is a difficult situation for the driver to make a decision of STOP or GO.
+But when a vehicle lies in the “Dilemma zone”, it is a difficult situation for the driver to make a decision of STOP or GO.

 That’s where Amber Light plays a very important role.
 The amber light should last long enough for a driver to observe the warning and brake their vehicle to a stop at a comfortable rate.

 Signal Timing is primarily provided in two possible ways.
-First with Pre-determined fix signal timing method and second with actuated signal timing.
+First with a Pre-determined fix signal timing method and second with actuated signal timing.